-Trunks are free to use and are on a first-come, first-serve basis and limited to one week during heavy school visitations to the park but can be extended to two weeks when requests are low.
+Trunks are free to use and are on a first-come, first-serve basis, and limited to one week during heavy school visitation.
+They can be extended to two weeks when requests are low.

-The anniversary of the American Civil War is upon us this year.
 Teach your children the involvement Pensacola had during the Civil War by using a hand's on approach to the subject.
 Perspective of a soldier's life during the civil war is taught through hands on activities where teachers set up in six stations in the classroom.
 Trunks include uniforms and military items, pastime activities, historic photographs, literature, music and how women and children were involved.
-The curriculum and materials are adaptable in grades 4th - 8th.

 Students will have the opportunity to discover about Gulf Islands National Seashores many habitats on land, and under the water.